-As mentioned at the start of this guide, the short answer to this is ‘no’.
-The seller must engage with the disclosure and due diligence process, involving appropriate members of their team.
+The short answer to this is ‘no’.
+The seller must engage with the disclosure process, involving appropriate members of their team.

 Disclosure is an ongoing process and once the disclosure letter has been drafted, the seller should ensure that its lawyers know about new information that comes to light before exchange and completion which may need to be disclosed.